VinzSpring/MathsInterpreter/README.md

 # MathsRuntime
-This is a simple monadic, recursive interpreter for mathematical expressions.
+This is a simple monadic, recursive scripting environment for mathematical expressions.
 # syntax

 ## shell comands: